JasonLaux/DC-Boxjelly/README.md

 - Install [pipenv](https://pipenv.pypa.io/en/latest/)
 - Run `pipenv sync` to install dependency
 - Run `pipenv shell` to start a shell based on the virtualenv
+- Then, use whatever shell command you want in the shell
 - If you want to install any packages, use `pipenv install`

+## Interactive development
+- After the steps above, you can use `pipenv run repl` to start an interactive shell in IPython.
+You can import modules and test them, like `from models import Job`.